On gradient estimates of the heat semigroups on step-two Carnot groups: Examples and applications of the main results

 From these facts and the sharp estimates of the heat kernel on $N_{3,2}$ (see \cite[Theorem 2.6]{LMZ23}), together with \cite[Lemma 11]{LZ21}, one can appeal to a simple limiting argument and obtain the following \begin{lem} For any $g=(x,t)\in\ss$, we put

 Then

 \end{lem}

 Now we claim that \eqref{assmcp} holds uniformly on $[0,1]$ with $N=N_0 +2$, where $N_0\ge 14$ is a constant such that the property $\mathrm{MCP}(0,N_0)$ holds on $\ntt$ by Theorem \ref{tmcp}.
 Note that the smallest $N_0$ (i.e., the curvature exponent) must be larger than the geodesic dimension, which is $14$ for $\ntt$.
-See \cite[Proposition 7.3]{NZ23} for more details.
+See \cite[Proposition 7.3]{GZ24} for more details.

 For our purpose we need the following fact concerning the small-time heat kernel asymptotics, which indeed provides a shortcut to derive the precise bounds for the Jacobian determinant of the sub-Riemannian exponential map from the precise estimates of the heat kernel.
 In fact, this result is hidden in \cite{BA88} and we are informed by the author.
-Furthermore, this can be also derived from the small-time heat kernel asymptotics in \cite[\S~4.2]{Li21} and \cite[Theorem 2.4]{Li21} for $g$ in a subset of $\mathcal{S}$ and a mid-point argument (see for example \cite{BBN12}) for general points in $\mathcal{S}$.
-More details of this approach will be included in the forthcoming paper.
+For the sake of completeness, we will include a detailed proof in Appendix \ref{app2}.
+To be more precise, we will also use the small-time heat kernel asymptotics in \cite[\S~4.2]{Li21} and \cite[Theorem 2.4]{Li21} for $g$ in a subset of $\mathcal{S}$ and a midpoint argument (see for example \cite{BBN12}) for general points in $\mathcal{S}$.

 \begin{lem} Let $\G$ be a step-two Carnot group.
 For any $g = (x,t) \in \ss$ we have

 where $(\zeta, \tau) = \exp^{-1}(x,t) \in \mathcal{D}$ and $C(\G)$ is a constant depending only on $\G$. \end{lem}

 Here and subsequently we will always suppose that $g=(x,t)=\exp(\zeta,2\tz) \in\ss$.
 Then from Lemma \ref{lem3} (together with \cite[(2.9)]{LZ21}),